-BLS 10-year Occupational Employment Projections Methodology
+The Ten-Year Occupational Employment Projections Methodology

-In most occupations, openings due to separations of existing workers provide many more opportunities than employment growth does.
-Occupational separations occur when workers exit the labor force due to retirement or when workers voluntarily separate to another occupation.
+In most occupations, openings due to separations of existing workers provide many more opportunities than overall job or employment growth does.
+Occupational separations occur when workers exit the labor force due to retirement, or when workers voluntarily separate to another occupation.
 That calculation estimates workers exiting the labor force due to retirement or other reasons, and separations caused by workers voluntarily transferring to different occupations.

-BLS projects occupational separations using two different models, one for labor force exits and another for occupational transfers.
+BLS projects occupational separations using two different models - one for labor force exits and another for occupational transfers.
 Both models use a regression analysis of historical data to identify the characteristics of a worker, such as age and educational attainment, that make them likely to separate from their occupation.
 These patterns from historical data are then applied to the current distribution of employment for each occupation to project future separations.

 State workforce agencies are advised that this methodology may have implications for state WIOA plans and other employment projections.
-The Separations methodology is based upon national data and is meant to be used by states as a guide to state-level projections.
+The separations methodology is based upon national data, and is meant to be used by states as a guide to state-level projections.